Juan Manuel Fangio: Early racing career

-In 1941, he beat Oscar Gálvez in the Grand Prix Getúlio Vargas in Brazil, which was a 6-day, 3731 km public road race starting from and ending at Rio de Janeiro, going through various cities and towns all over Brazil such as São Paulo and Belo Horizonte.
+In 1941, he beat Oscar Gálvez in the Grand Prix Getúlio Vargas in Brazil, which was a six-day, 3731 km public road race starting from and ending at Rio de Janeiro, going through various cities and towns all over Brazil such as São Paulo and Belo Horizonte.
 For the second time, Fangio was crowned champion of Argentine TC.
 In 1942, he took tenth place in the South Grand Prix.
 In April he won the race "Mar y Sierras", and then had to suspend activity due to World War II.
 In 1946, Fangio returned to racing with two races in Morón and Tandil driving a Ford T. In February 1947, Fangio competed at National Mechanics (MN) at the Retiro circuit, and on 1 March, he started the race for Rosario City Award.
-Subsequently, Fangio triumphed in the 'Double Back Window' Race.
+Subsequently, Fangio triumphed in the Double Back Window Race.

-In October 1948, Fangio however suffered a personal tragedy in another gruelling race, this time a point-to-point race from Buenos Aires to Caracas, Venezuela- a 20-day event covering a distance of 9580 km through Argentina, Bolivia, Peru, Ecuador, Colombia and finally Venezuela.
-Fangio, with his co-driver Daniel Urrutia battled hard with brothers Juan and Oscar Galvez, and Domingo Marimon throughout.
+In October 1948, Fangio however suffered a personal tragedy in another gruelling race, this time 1948 South American Grand Prix, another point-to-point race from Buenos Aires to Caracas, Venezuela—a 20-day event covering a distance of 9580 km through Argentina, Bolivia, Peru, Ecuador, Colombia and finally Venezuela.
+In a race that killed 3 spectators and 2 drivers.
+Fangio, with his co-driver Daniel Urrutia battled hard with brothers Juan and Oscar Galvez, and Domingo Marimon throughout- Fangio was pushing hard to make up lost time he incurred in Argentina.
 On the 10th day, on the Lima to Tumbes stage in northern Peru, on coastal roads along the Pacific Ocean, Fangio was driving at night in thick fog generated from the ocean in near-pitch black darkness when he approached a left-hand bend at 140 kph near the village of Huanchaco, not far from the small city of Trujillo.
-With his cars' lights not helping him much thanks to the thick fog, he approached the bend too fast, lost control of the car and tumbled down an embankment, and Urrutia was thrown out of the car through the front windscreen.
-Oscar Galvez stopped to help Fangio, who had neck injuries, soon found the badly injured Urrutia.
+With his car's lights not helping him in the thick fog, he approached the bend too fast, lost control of the car and tumbled down an embankment, and Urrutia was thrown out of the car through the front windscreen.
+Oscar Galvez stopped to help Fangio, who had neck injuries, then soon found the badly injured Urrutia.
 Another competitor, Luciano Marcilla, stopped and took Fangio and Urrutia to the nearest hospital in the town of Chocope 50 km (31 mi) away.
 Fangio survived but 35-year-old Urrutia did not, suffering multiple fatal cervical and basal skull fractures.
-Domingo Marimon won the race, but the race was a disaster and was marred by the deaths of 3 spectators and 3 drivers (including Urrutia).
-Fangio believed he would never race again and entered a depressed state after the death of his friend, but he soon got out of his saddened state, and his successes in Argentina caught the attention of the Argentine Automobile Club and the Juan Peron-led Argentine government, so they bought a Maserati and sent him to Europe in December 1948 to continue his career.
+Domingo Marimon won the race, but the race was a disaster and was marred by the deaths of three spectators and three drivers (including Urrutia).
+Fangio believed he would never race again and entered a depressed state after the death of his friend, but he recovered, and his successes in Argentina caught the attention of the Argentine Automobile Club and the Juan Peron-led Argentine government, so they bought a Maserati and sent him to Europe in December 1948 to continue his career.